ustbhuangyi/vue-analysis/doc/data-driven/virtual-dom.md

     this.elm = elm
     this.ns = undefined
     this.context = context
-    this.functionalContext = undefined
+    this.fnContext = undefined
-    this.functionalOptions = undefined
+    this.fnOptions = undefined
-    this.functionalScopeId = undefined
+    this.fnScopeId = undefined
     this.key = data && data.key
     this.componentOptions = componentOptions
     this.componentInstance = undefined